 Make your voice heard

-We could have given you a form letter to send to Premier-to-be Horgan, but politicians don’t read form letters any more.
-So, instead, please write your own email telling BC’s new government what you’d like the Emerging Economy Task Force to focus on.
+We could have given you a form letter to send to Premier Horgan, but politicians don’t read form letters any more.
+So, instead, please complete the form below to send your own personalized email telling BC’s new government what you’d like the Emerging Economy Task Force to focus on.
 Here are some ideas:

 - Express your support for an Emerging Economy Task Force that looks at how to build a sustainable economy in BC;